ibm-cloud-docs/language-translator/doc-translator.md

 **Important**: The Document Translator is a preview app that has some limitations:
 - The maximum file size in this release is 100 MB
-- The initial supported languages are: English, Brazilian Portuguese, French, German, Italian, and Spanish.
+- The initial supported languages are English, Brazilian Portuguese, French, German, Italian, and Spanish.

 With future releases, we hope to offer technical support, additional languages, and API support.